daktyl/Arkanoid/README.md

 # How to play?
 Use left and right arrow keys to move the paddle in order to prevent the bouncer from touching the floor.
-You win when all the bricks are distroyed by the bouncer.
+You win when all the bricks are destroyed by the bouncer.

 # Too old CMake version?
 Try to change the minimum required version in CMakeLists.txt to match the version you have installed.
 There shouldn't be any issues.